MarcelMeurer/WVD-Hydra/README.md

 If this item is not shown in your installation, update Hydra once on the deployed app service in the Azure Portal: App Service (name of your installation) -> Deployment Center -> click on "Sync"

+- 1.0.3.05  (2023/08/18)
+  - Add: Search fields for some list boxes (like VM size)
+  - Add: Stretch mode can also be used to enumerate AVD resources (AAD)
 - 1.0.3.04  (2023/08/06)
   - Add: During the imaging process, all resources (VM, snapshot, nic, disk) get tags and inherit tags from the original VM
   - Add: You can now start a host from Hydra if the resource id of the VM was changed during the imaging process